Make Haste! Slowly...

 Closing

 My experience shows me that many people misinterpret agile as "going faster".
-I don't disagree that in the end we likely are going faster than other methods.
+I don't disagree that, in the end, we are likely going faster than other methods.
 Michael Mah has done some great studies on agile projects and found that agile projects deliver 16% faster than other methods.
 This used to be 35% faster a decade ago.
-The reason is not because of the process though.
-The process / values that we embrace help, but people are the reason any significant change happens.
+The reason is not because of the process, though.
+The process/values that we embrace help, but people are the reason any significant change happens.
 People embrace the methods and find ways to make themselves more efficient through the process.
 Agile principle number 12 says it clearly:

 At regular intervals, the team reflects on how